 Through this mix, a care plan is tailored to the individual and is delivered in a way that the individual feels completely comfortable with.

-Person-centred care (sometimes referred to as patient-centred care) is important because it improves the independence of people receiving care.
+Person-centred care is important because it improves the independence of people receiving care.
 Somebody who requires extra support won’t want to feel like a burden on those around them.
 Instead, most people would prefer to be encouraged to take part in decisions surrounding their care and be given the confidence to live more independently.

 Person-centred care is important as it focuses on all parts of an individual.
 Not just treatment, but also their emotional wellbeing.
 This helps people maintain a high quality of life and feel comfortable while receiving care.
 There will also be more trust between people receiving care and those providing it.